Frequently asked questions (FAQ): drug-induced deaths in Europe

 Methodology

-- What sources of information are used in different countries?
+- What sources of data are used in different countries?

 - What is the preferred source of data chosen by the countries for use in EUDA publications?